Hats for small heads: Quick guide + brand & style tips

 Generally, though, smaller heads tend to encounter some discomfort with snapbacks and flat brimmed hats.
 The reason: that darn brim looks way too huge!

 One possible solution is to just wear these hat types backwards.
-By doing so you skip on brims being too high or too deep if facing forwards.
+I know it doesn’t really solve the issue that there aren’t snapbacks for small heads available, but by doing so you skip on brims being too high or too deep if facing forwards.

 Another strategy you might try out is sticking to 5-panel or 6-panel hats.
 They look a bit better on smaller heads and the fit is easier too.
 Bonus cozy points for curving the brim to suit your dimensions.